 The first Inca king and his family came from Lake Titicaca Area, they spoke Puquina, and when they arrived in Cusco, the people from the Valley of Cusco spoke Quechua.
 They adopted it as the official language of the great Inca Empire.
 Studies show that Quechua was the most common language in all Pre-Columbian cultures.

-During the Inca Empire’s height between the 1400s and 1500s, Quechua was imposed by the Inca Kings to all subjugated provinces to have a whole powerful empire with the same language.
-However, evidence proves that many regions kept their original languages and didn’t replace them with Quechua.
+During the Inca Empire's height between the 1400s and 1500s, Quechua was imposed by the Inca Kings on all subjugated provinces to have a powerful empire with the same language.
+However, evidence proves that many regions kept their original languages and didn't replace them with Quechua.

 Quechua after the Spanish Conquest

-After the Túpac Amaru II rebellion in the 1780s, The administrative and religious use of Quechua was banned together with many texts.
-The use of Quechua will go down for many years and only be spoken by indegiounous people in the Andes.
+After the Túpac Amaru II rebellion in the 1780s, Quechua's administrative and religious use and many texts were banned.
+The use of Quechua will go down for many years and only be spoken by indigenous people in the Andes.

 Quechua Today in South America

-By the 21st century, Quechua was still the most spoken indigenous language in South America; around 12 million people speak Quechua, and it’s an official language in 3 countries.
+By the 21st century, Quechua was still South America's most spoken indigenous language; around 12 million people speak it, an official language in 3 countries.

 Peru was the first country to recognize Quechua as an official language in 1975, followed by Ecuador in 2006 and Bolivia in 2009.
-Of these countries, Peru is the country with the highest number of Quechua speakers.
+Of these countries, Peru has the highest number of Quechua speakers.

 Learn Quechua to travel To Machu Picchu

-Quechua in Peru is very popular; around 13 percent of Peru’s total population speaks this language.
+Quechua in Peru is very popular; around 13 percent of Peru's population speaks this language.